blazexnz/blazexnz.github.io/rosary/README.md

 - **Step-by-step guidance:** Walks you through each prayer and decade
 - **Scripture and reflections:** Includes Bible verses and meditations for each Mystery
 - **Responsive layout:** Works well on both phones and desktop
-- - **Adjustable font size:** Decrease or increase the prayer text size for easier reading
+- **Adjustable font size:** Decrease or increase the prayer text size for easier reading
+- **Interactive beads:** Tap beads to track progress for each prayer
+- **Bead visibility toggle:** Switch between app-based beads or use your physical rosary

 ## How to use
 1. **Open the app:** It will automatically select the correct Mysteries for the day